CognitiveScale/cortex-certifai-examples/models/containerized_model/README.md

 ### Step 6 - Add extra-dependencies (optional)

+The dependencies work out of the box with a standard scikit-learn model, providing the model was trained with version 0.23.2 of scikit-learn.
+If you are using a different version, you should update `generated-container-model/requirements.txt`.

-Add extra python dependencies (if needed) in `requirements.txt` file.
-For example, if you are wrapping an xgboost model, you will need to add xgboost to this file.
+If you are using xgboost or other models, you will need to add relevant dependencies to `generated-container-model/requirements.txt`.

 **Note**: dependencies are installed using `pip install`